-A number of new standards, and amendments to standards and interpretations, are not yet effective for the period ended September 30, 2012, and have not been applied in preparing these unaudited condensed consolidated interim financial statements.
+A number of new standards, and amendments to standards and interpretations, are not yet effective for the period ended December 31, 2012, and have not been applied in preparing these consolidated financial statements.

 IFRS 9 Financial Instruments was issued in November 2009 and addresses classification and measurement of financial assets.
 It replaces the multiple category and measurement models in IAS 39 Financial Instruments - Recognition and Measurement for debt instruments with a new mixed measurement model having only two categories: amortized costs and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments.
 Such instruments are either recognized at fair value through profit or loss or at fair value through other comprehensive income.
 Where equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent that they do not clearly represent a return of investment; however, other gains and losses (including impairments) associated with such instruments remain in accumulated comprehensive income indefinitely.
 Requirements for financial liabilities were added in October 2010, and they largely carried forward existing requirements in IAS 39 Financial Instruments - Recognition and Measurement, except that fair value changes due to credit risk for liabilities designated at fair value through profit and loss would generally be recorded in other comprehensive income.
 In January 2012, the effective date was revised to January 1, 2015, with earlier application permitted.
+The extent of the impact of adoption of IFRS 9 (2010) has not yet been determined.

 In May 2011, the International Accounting Standard Board ("IASB") issued IFRS 10 Consolidated Financial Statements, which is effective for annual periods beginning on or after January 1, 2013, with early adoption permitted.
 IFRS 10 replaces the guidance in IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities.
 IAS 27 (2008) survives as IAS 27 (2011) Separate Financial Statements, only to carry forward the existing accounting requirements for separate financial statements.
 IFRS 10 provides a single model to be applied in the control analysis for all investees, including entities that currently are SPEs in the scope of SIC-12.
 In addition, the consolidation procedures are carried forward substantially unmodified from IAS 27 (2008).
 The Company intends to adopt IFRS 10 in its financial statements for the annual period beginning on January 1, 2013.
-The extent of the impact of adoption of IFRS 10 has not yet been determined.
+The Company does not expect IFRS 10 to have a material impact on the financial statements.